-Over the past 5 years or so I’ve created Halloween t-shirts for myself and my kids.
-Usually, I make them with one of two methods, 1) Iron On or 2) Freezer Paper Stencil.
-During the last few years, I was using the freezer paper stencil method more, mostly just because I could not get the iron on to stick on my t-shirts!
+Over the past five years, I’ve created Halloween t-shirts for myself and my kids.
+Usually, I make them with one of two methods: 1) Iron On or 2) Freezer Paper Stencil.
+I used the freezer paper stencil method for the last few years, mostly because I could not get the iron to stick on my t-shirts!

-My sewing/craft room is above our garage and in the summer is not as cool as the rest of the house.
+My sewing/craft room is above our garage and, in the summer, is not as cool as the rest of the house.
 The thought of adding a giant heating element to that room was not appealing to me.
 Plus, I didn’t have anywhere to put it and didn’t think I’d use it enough to justify leaving it out on a table.

 Last summer, Cricut told me about a new product they were releasing (the EasyPress and asked me if I would try it out for them to see what I thought.

-The EasyPress turned out to be perfect for that project, and I was thrilled that the iron on material stuck down the first time I tried it.
+The EasyPress turned out to be perfect for that project, and I was thrilled that the iron-on material stuck down the first time I tried it.

 An iron is designed to iron clothing.
-Most are equipped with the option for steam and the shape is well suited for clothing.
+Most are equipped with the option for steam, and the shape is well-suited for clothing.
 However, they normally don’t have an even distribution of heat through the iron.

-DIY Halloween Shirt Ideas:
+DIY Halloween Shirt Supplies